Install Ollama

 Linux

-One-line installer.
-It sets up a systemd service so the daemon starts on boot.
+One line.
+The script sets up a systemd service so the daemon starts on boot.

 # install ollama on linux via the official script